nooc/GulaBoken/README.md

     ----------------------------------------
     >

-The above matches all contacts containing the keyword "be".
-If we made the search "free be jer" then only entry 107 would be returned as 103 and 105 do not contain "jer".
+The above matches all contacts containing the keyword 'be'.
+If we made the search **free be jer** then only entry 107 would be returned as 103 and 105 do not contain 'jer'.

 #### search